picios/linebylinetask/README.md

-# Line By Line Task
+# PHP Line By Line Task

 The class allows to stagger complex tasks processed on individual lines of the text file